ashishsumanth1/Data-Analysis-/README.md

 - Identify potential mismatches or gaps between acquired qualifications and the jobs people eventually engage in.
 - Create a machine learning model designed to predict an individual's chances of securing a job based on their qualifications and the patterns observed in the electoral ward data.

-#### Project Objective
-**Purpose**: To explore and understand the interplay between qualifications and occupations using Census 2021 datasets, with a particular focus on identifying patterns, correlations, and anomalies.

-**Academic Endeavor**: As part of our master's degree curriculum, this project serves as a pivotal exercise in applying research methodologies, data analysis techniques, and theoretical knowledge to real-world datasets.
-It's an invaluable opportunity for hands-on experience in data science and analytics.

-**Timeliness and Relevance**: The fact that the ONS website has indicated its intention to analyze these datasets by year-end adds to the topical relevance of our research.
-Our academic exercise can be juxtaposed against a broader analytical context when the ONS releases its findings.

-### 1.3 Methodology
+### Methodology

-This methodology section presents our structured approach to ensure robust and meaningful insights in achieving the project's aims and objectives.
-By defining each step, we strive to make our research methodology reliable and transparent.
+This methodology section presents our structured approach to ensure robust and meaningful insights into achieving the project's aims and objectives.

 #### Data Acquisition
 **Source Identification**: The foremost step involved pinpointing a reliable data source.
 The datasets have to be broad and relevant to the study.
 The Office for National Statistics (ONS) website, specifically the URL "[https://www.ons.gov.uk/](https://www.ons.gov.uk/)", was identified as a prime source due to its comprehensive nature and extensive coverage of the Census 2021 data.